Prison Break: International adaptation

 In April 2010, it was announced that the series would be adapted for Russia.
 The Russian adaptation was entitled, Pobeg (Побег), which premiered on September 20, 2010, on Channel One.
 This adaptation uses many of the features of the original series, with some scenes and dialogue copied completely, but also introduces new storylines and characters which reflect the Russian reality.

 Reboot

 In November 2023, it was reported that a reboot written by Elgin James for Hulu was in development.
-The series will not feature the same characters from the original series but would be set in the same world.
+It was also revealed that the series would not feature the same characters from the original series but would be set in the same world.
 In December 2024, Hulu ordered a pilot.
-Casting announcements began in March 2025, with Emily Browning, Lukas Gage, Drake Rodger, Clayton Cardenas, JR Bourne, Georgie Flores and Myles Bullock cast in series regulars roles for the pilot.
+Casting announcements began in March 2025, with Emily Browning, Lukas Gage, Drake Rodger, Clayton Cardenas, JR Bourne, Georgie Flores and Myles Bullock joined in series regulars roles for the pilot.
 Ray McKinnon, Margo Martindale, Donal Logue, Lili Taylor and Sylvester Powell were cast in guest roles.
 Production of the pilot began in June 2025 in West Virginia.
 In October 2025, the reboot was given a series order.
+Before the series order was announced, Priscilla Delgado was cast in a series regular role for the pilot, however in May 2026, her role was replaced by Kelli Berglund.
+In August 2026, Sean Bridgers, Sam Trammell, Kerry Bishé, Robin Weigert, Jean Louisa Kelly and Chris Coy joined the series in recurring roles.
+In September 2026, Noah Emmerich, Catfish Jean, Augie Duke, Brad Beyer, Greg Vrotsos, Daniel David Stewart and Michael Mosley joined the series in recurring roles.
+In the same month, it was announced that the filming of the series, which was titled as Prison Break: Black Creek, had begun.